textwire/textwire.github.io/docs/1.x/language-elements.md

 {{ x = 10 }}
 ```

+You cannot assign values to variables that have a different type.
+For example, you cannot do `{{ x = "Hello"; x = 3 }}` because `x` is a string and then you are trying to assign an integer to it.
+In Textwire, you don't need to declare type of a variable, it will be automatically inferred from the value that you assign to it.

 > Variable declaration statements are not expressions!
 They don't return any value and can't be used inside of other expressions.